 As I said earlier, I really would tend to shy away from going for the really cheap new tires if you are going to be driving around on them yourself, but the look of a brand new set of rubber on your vehicle is going to help you sell it even if they are the cheapest out there.
 If you’re still going to have your vehicle and be driving around for a month or two, especially in poor weather, you might be better going for a set of used tires that are high quality.

-you can shop online for quality used tires just the same as shopping for brand new tires by visiting Best Used Tires here.
+You can shop online for quality used tires just the same as shopping for brand new tires by looking online, but they won’t have the same impact on a prospective buyers as new tires, even if they’re a cheap brand.

 Should you fit expensive tires?